 Cutting edge scholarship and conversations with leading LGBTQ politicians and advocates.

-QPW is a new online seminar in LGBTQ politics and public policy.
+QPW is an online seminar in LGBTQ politics and public policy.

 Presentation, questions and discussion in 60 minutes, via Zoom.